andrealabra/SF-Crimes-Halloween/README.md

 ## 📊 Dataset

-The dataset includes San Francisco crime data for 2023, available directly from an online source.
-We use it to focus on Halloween night activities.
+The dataset includes San Francisco crime data for 2023, We use it to focus on Halloween night activities.

 ## 🔧 Requirements